 Visit a cultural village

-Cultural villages allow travellers to immerse themselves in the traditional lifestyles of ethnic communities in Borneo.
+Cultural villages allow travellers to immerse themselves in the traditional lifestyles of ethnic communities along a cruise in Borneo.
 In Sabah, you can visit or stay at the Mari Mari Cultural Village, which was built in ancient times and is home to traditional Bajau, Dusun, Rungus, Murut, and the Lundayes tribe houses.
 Monsopiad Cultural Village near Kota Kinabalu is an unusually-themed village, which has its own ‘House of Skulls’ said to be the heads of robbers killed by the Monsopiad protector of the village.
 Tambatuon is more of an eco-village, where tourists can sleep in wooden cabins against the backdrop of the Kinabalu Mountain.

 Try the local cuisine

-With a cuisine as mixed as its heritage, Borneo is home to some culinary delights.
+With a cuisine as mixed as its heritage, cruises to Borneo are home to some culinary delights.
 Staple dishes include grilled seafood, fried rice, noodles and local fruit.
 Sabah is generally known as the best area for experiencing traditional Borneo food and there you will find hinava – fresh, fileted mackeral served with chili, ginger, diced red onions and grated bambangan seed, pinasakan sada – basung fish grilled with the tangy takob akob fruit, char siew fan – sweet and sour slow roasted pork and a variety of clay pot soups varying from seafood broths to thick vegetable mixes.